 SAP Model Companies

 SAP Best Practices provide excellent cross-industry baseline solutions.
-Private cloud, hosted or on-premise customers can go one step better.
+Cloud single-tenant edition, hosted or on-premise customers can go one step better.
 What if you need deeper industry or line of business functionality and processes?
 Or, what if you want to avoid having to learn how to activate Best Practices yourself?

 SAP Model Companies build on top of parts or all of the S/4HANA Best Practice baseline content.
 They provide additional processes, solutions, configuration and scope items.
 This can include additional SAP applications e.g. Leonardo innovations, SAP Integrated Business Planning and SAP Business Planning and Consolidation.
 Or they provide configuration and scenarios for a particular industry.
 They are purchased from SAP and include an engineered service to activate the Model Company in your on-premise, hosted or cloud solution.

 For more information see the Model company SAP.com page.
 Here is the current list of available Model Companies.
 Each one provides a choice of “scope options”.
 SAP upgrade the Model Company content after Best Practices content is upgraded.

 Model Companies are rapidly deployed by SAP into a new sandbox using an “appliance”.
 With a cloud provider such as AWS or Azure, this can be done in 1 week.
 For on-premise, it can be done in to 2 to 4 weeks.
 They are normally used to build a sandbox system (rather than a development system).
 Like Best Practices, they include sample organization structures and master data.

 The Multinational Corporations Model Company allows you to combine Best Practices for multiple countries into one instance.
 A service summary like the one below is available for all Model Companies.

 Some of the industry and Line of Business Model Companies are available for just one or two reference countries and must be localized to a target country after they have been activated.